-While any medicine can be poisonous to a child if taken under the wrong circumstances, the following types are particularly dangerous:
+While any medicine can be poisonous to a child if taken under the wrong circumstances, the following types of medications are particularly dangerous.

-- Heart medications: If a child ingests these, it can cause his (or her) heart rate and blood pressure to drop to dangerously low levels.
+If a child ingests your heart medications accidentally, it can cause his (or her) heart rate and blood pressure to drop to dangerously low levels.
 This can result in the child going into shock and lead to cardiac arrest.

-- Pain relievers: Over the counter and prescription pain medications are one of the leading causes of fatal child poisonings, and stats from 2010 show they caused 31% of deaths from poisoning in children younger than 5 years.
+Over-the-counter and prescription pain medications are one of the leading causes of fatal child poisonings, and statistics show they caused 31% of deaths from poisoning in children younger than 5 years, in 2010.

-- Antidepressants: Those medications that make the patient feel better do just the opposite to a young child who ingests them.
+Antidepressant medications can make adult patients feel better do just the opposite to a young child who ingests them.
 As the second-highest cause of poisoning in children under 6, it seems patients aren’t doing enough to keep their medications out of reach.
 Antidepressants, allergy pills and sedatives combined accounted for 17% of fatal child poisonings.

-- Diabetes preparations: As diabetes becomes more prevalent the drugs are being prescribed more often.
+As diabetes becomes more prevalent, drugs for the disease are being prescribed more often.
 These medications can also be harmful to young children.